mcuringa/think-js/arrays.md

 3. Write a function that finds and returns the average of an array of numbers.
-4. Write a function called ``removeDuplicates`` that takes an array and returns a new array with only the unique elements from the original. _Hint:_ they don’t have to be in the same order. _Hint hint:_ remember the `includes` method of an array.
+4. Write a function called ``removeDuplicates`` that takes an array and returns a new array with only the unique elements from the original. _Hint:_ they don’t have to be in the same order. _Hint hint:_ remember the `includes` method of array.
 5. Write a function called ``combine`` that takes 2 arrays of strings as parameters and returns a new array of strings which concatenates the items from the first array with the item from the second.